 Plan to log onto your doctor's portal 15 minutes before the appointed time.
 "That way, you can call the office if you're having trouble," Dr. Aronson says.

 4. Stay in Touch

-Social interaction is an essential ingredient to seniors' wellbeing and is linked to a lower risk of everything from Alzheimer's to osteoporosis, heart disease and cancer, according to the National Institute on Aging.
+Social interaction is an essential ingredient to seniors' wellbeing and is linked to a lower risk of many serious health conditions, including Alzheimer's, osteoporosis, heart disease and cancer, according to the National Institute on Aging.